datacarpentry/geospatial-workshop/index.md

 root: .
 ---

 Data Carpentry's aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop uses a FIXME dataset and teaches FIXME.

 > ## Getting Started
 >